Contextflo Blog

 Once connected, Contextflo scans your schema (tables, columns, foreign keys, data types).
 Select the tables you want your team to query.
 You don't need all of them.
 Start with the ones people ask about most: orders, users, transactions, whatever drives your business.

-The platform auto-generates descriptions for each table and column. “orders” becomes “Customer orders with line items, payment status, and fulfillment tracking.” “created_at” becomes “Timestamp when the order was placed (UTC).”
+The platform auto-generates descriptions for each table and column, drawing on your schema plus any source code and docs you connect. "orders" becomes "Customer orders with line items, payment status, and fulfillment tracking." "created_at" becomes "Timestamp when the order was placed (UTC)."

 Review the auto-generated descriptions.
 Most will be right.
 Some will need a tweak, like "amount" should specify "gross revenue in USD before refunds" instead of just "order amount."
 Click, edit, done.